metagov/daostar/DAOIPs/daoip-2.md

 ### **Community Consensus**

-The initial draft standard was developed as part of the DAOstar One roundtable series, which included representatives from all major EVM-based DAO frameworks (Aragon, Compound, DAOstack, Gnosis, Moloch, OpenZeppelin, and Tribute), a wide selection of DAO tooling developers, as well as several major DAOs.
+The initial draft standard was developed as part of the DAOstar roundtable series, which included representatives from all major EVM-based DAO frameworks (Aragon, Compound, DAOstack, Gnosis, Moloch, OpenZeppelin, and Tribute), a wide selection of DAO tooling developers, as well as several major DAOs.
 Thank you to all the participants of the roundtable.
-We would especially like to thank Auryn Macmillan, Fabien of Snapshot, Selim Imoberdorf, Lucia Korpas, and Mehdi Salehi for their contributions.
+We would especially like to thank Fabien of Snapshot, Jake Hartnell, Auryn Macmillan, Selim Imoberdorf, Lucia Korpas, and Mehdi Salehi for their contributions.

-In-person events will be held at Schelling Point 2022 and at ETHDenver 2022, where we hope to receive more comments from the community.
-We also plan to schedule a series of community calls through early 2022.
+In-person events for community comment were held at Schelling Point 2022, ETHDenver 2022, ETHDenver 2023, DAO Harvard 2023, DAO Stanford 2023 (also known as the Science of Blockchains Conference DAO Workshop).
+The team also hosted over 50 biweekly community calls as part of the DAOstar project.

 ## Backwards Compatibility